Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 ## Response Code Manipulation

-CIDVV does not rely on specific SIP response codes being preserved end-to-end.
-Intermediate networks may translate or modify response codes.
+CIDVV does not require specific SIP response codes to be preserved end-to-end, but it does require that distinct rejection behaviors (e.g., "busy" vs. "not found") remain distinguishable.

 Implementations MUST interpret responses based on expected behavior (success vs. failure) rather than exact numeric values.